IITB-LEAP-OCR/bhashini-ocr-api/server/modules/page/layout/iitb_v0_table/README.md

 ### routes.py
 - Introduced `page/layout/table` as the primary endpoint for performing table detection.
+- Introduced `page/layout/table/visualize` to perform visualization of the detected bounding boxes of the table.
 - User inputs an images and a json response containing the success of table detection and bounding boxes for various tables is returned.

 ### helpers.py
 - The `delete_files_in_directory` function is used to clear the contents of a directory before saving new files.
 - The `save_uploaded_images` function is implemented for saving uploaded images to a specified directory, replacing any existing files with the same names.
+- The `visualize_bounding_boxes` function is used to visualize detected bounding boxes on the input image.

 ### models.py
 - The code snippet defines a Pydantic model named TableDetection, which is intended to represent an uploaded file for table detection.
 The purpose of this code is to create a structured way to handle uploaded files in FastAPI endpoints.